Whelp, it’s December so that means we can talk about Christmas without guilt!

 Living in each other’s pockets

-Make sure your dog has a safe space away from the busy parts of the house for them to retreat to or for you to pop them in to help them decompress or if you need to manage them.
-Make sure you put this into place before you need it and create positive associations around the space.
+It is vital to put this into place before you need it and create positive associations around the space to encourage your dog to use it.
 Provide plenty of enrichment for them to relax and give their brain a workout.
 Puzzle feeders, Kongs, Licki or Snuffle mats, chews are all great ways to help.

 All that Christmas Swag

-The tree… the decorations… presents… lots of opportunities for your dog to do something less than ideal.
-Your dog is going to be looking at you weird for bringing a tree into a house and dressing it with shiny things and stirring even more interesting boxes underneath.
+Your dog is going to be looking at you weird for bringing a tree into a house and dressing it with shiny things and storing even more interesting boxes underneath.
 The novelty of it can be enough to attract dogs to chewing and destroying presents, decorations, and trees.

 Puppies in particular, are prone to exploring with their mouths!
 Pine needles are also not good for dogs so keeping on top of hoovering them up if you have a real tree, is a must.
+How to help?
 Protect your gifts while maintaining the aesthetic by keeping the real ones stored away and safe and wrapping some empty boxes with Christmas paper and keep them under the tree.
-Use a puppy pen to fence in your tree and stop your dogs going near it.
-Or place the tree up on a stand or elevated surface so they cannot get to it.
-Cover all cable for Christmas lights or cover them so your dog cannot get to them.
+Use a puppy pen to fence in your tree and stop your dogs going near it or ensure you are not decorating the tree within their reach.
+You could place the tree up on a stand or elevated surface so they cannot get to it.

 Family and Friends Revolving Door

 Christmas is the time of coming together for friends and family and that means a higher volume of guests in your home.
 This can be a stressful time for your dog, especially if you have relatives with children.
 Not everyone is dog savvy and might not see the signs your dog is giving of that might prevent a reacting or worse, a bite.
-The constant build-up of visiting people without a chance to have a break can also make your dog less tolerant in general and prone to reacting where previously they would not.

-Keep children away from the dog.
-Not all children or dog savvy and your dog might not like to hang out with strange mini-humans.
 Have a set plan for how you are going to deal with guests visiting such as popping the dog away until the guests are settled then bringing your dog in to greet on a lead.
-Let your dog have lots of decompression time, even if it means popping them away to chill out mid visit.
+Tell your guests the ground rules for your dog so there is consistency.
+Consider, if you are going to visit family, is it in your dog's best interest to come with you?
+Or would it just stress them out?

 Festive Foods

 Let’s face it, Christmas is a great feasting of things we shouldn’t really have but ‘go on, it’s Christmas’ and you indulge in them all.
 But many of these festive treats are not good for your dogs.
 This is one of the busiest times of year for vets dealing with dogs who have eaten something they shouldn’t have.
 Many of these incidents either happen from presents left under the tree, or decorative bowls of treats left out for people (and canine) to help themselves.
-How to help?
-Start practise your dog’s leave it cue.
-Teach your dog to settle on a station while you eat your dinner.
-Get into the habit of not leaving food out in the open and lying around.
-Things that need to be left out should be in an airtight container.